AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/construct/swarm-of-animated-books-cm.md

   "name": "Swarm"
 "actions":
 - "desc": "Melee Weapon Attack: +3 to hit, reach 0 ft., one target in the swarm's\
     \ space.
-Hit: 6 (2d4 + 1) bludgeoning damage, or 3 (1d4 + 1) bludgeoning\
+Hit: 6 (2d4 + 1) bludgeoning damage, or 3 (1d4 + 1) bludgeoning damage\
-    \ damage if the swarm has half its hit points or fewer."
+    \ if the swarm has half its hit points or fewer."
   "name": "Book Club"
 "source":
 - "CM"
-"image": "3-Mechanics/CLI/bestiary/construct/token/swarm-of-animated-books-cm.webp"
+"image": "/3-Mechanics/CLI/bestiary/construct/token/swarm-of-animated-books-cm.webp"
 ```
 ^statblock